worldline-go/types/README.md

 ### types.Time

-Wrapper of `time.Time` with additional json marshal and unmarshal methods.
+Wrapper of `time.Time` with additional json marshal and unmarshal methods with database scan and value methods.
+It support null values.

 ---